bossanova808/kodi.ozweather.2nd.screen/README.md

 ![Kodi OzWeather 2nd Screen - Kodi Now Playing Screenshot](/other_images/Screenshot_Kodi.png?raw=true "Kodi Now Playing Information")

-For my own lounge-room, I am using a [Blackview 6](https://www.blackview.hk/products/item/tab6) - an 8 inch Android tablet for about AU $125, via eBay.
+For my own lounge-room, I am using a ~~[Blackview 6](https://www.blackview.hk/products/item/tab6) - an 8 inch Android tablet for about AU $125, via eBay~~. (that turned out to be complete crap, constant spontaneous reboots and any _awful_ company to deal with re: returing it)...I am now using a Samsung A7 Lite (about $185 from Officeworks IIRC) - which is a much much better 8 inch tablet, and runs for weeks/months at a time, with completely stability.
+(With my [Kodi-a-go-go travelling setup](https://github.com/bossanova808/MediaCopier), I use a much older Samsung A6 7 inch tablet and that also works very well).

-I use a Play store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the URL - but really any tablet and browser should work.
+I use a Play store app called [Fully Kiosk](https://www.fully-kiosk.com/) to actually load and display the URL - but really any tablet and browser should work (including iOS devices).

 Fully Kiosk is just a very handy app helps with things like keeping the screen permanently on, and re-starting the app should there be a network connection issue, and so on.
-I bought a license for it (AU $15) because I am use it extensively, but the free version is all you actually need to get going with this.
+I bought a license for it (AU $15) because I am using it extensively, but the free version is all you actually need to get going with this.
+If you want more advanced features like on/off schedules, you do need the paid version.

 ## Tech Stack